andrew-titus/apple_health_analysis/README.md

 ### Development

-We use [ruff](https://docs.astral.sh/ruff/configuration/#jupyter-notebook-discovery) to format and lint the Jupyter notebooks.
+Use [ruff](https://docs.astral.sh/ruff/configuration/#jupyter-notebook-discovery) to format and lint the Jupyter notebooks.
 For convenience, this can be run simply by calling:

 ```bash